 How to sew a double-sided baby blanket

-- Scissors, measuring tape, marker, sewing machine, pins
+- Scissors, measuring tape, marker, sewing pins

-And here’s my easy baby blanket tutorial!
+And here’s my easy double-sided baby blanket tutorial!

 Step 1: Cut the pieces

-Step 2: Line up and sew
+Step 2: Pin fabric in place and sew

 Carefully line up all the corners as best you can and pin the fabric in place.
 I like to put an anchor pin that goes down through the middle of all three pieces.
 Then I put pins around the edges.